Xtra-Computing/SOFF/README.md

 pip install -r requirements.txt
 ```

+To continue, make sure that `unzip` is already installed.

 To download and preproceess the data required for training the model, enter a subdirectory and run:
 ```preprocess
 bash preprocess.sh
 ```

 ## Training & Evaluation